Device Metrics Dimensions

 Non-directional

-Connectivity Type The connectivity type, such as transit, IX peering, etc., of the source/destination interface of this flow (see Connectivity Type Attribute). string
+Connectivity Type Type of connectivity, e.g., transit, IX peering, (see Connectivity Type Attribute). string

 UDR